Sturt (SA)

 Sturt features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households account for 60.7% of all households, including 21.0% couples with children, 24.2% couples without children, and 14.0% single parent families.
-Non-family households make up the remaining 39.3%, with lone person households at 32.7% and group households comprising 6.1%.
-The median household size is 2.3 people, smaller than the Greater Adelaide average of 2.5.
+Family households constitute 60.7% of all households, including 21.0% couples with children, 24.2% couples without children, and 14.0% single parent families.
+Non-family households account for the remaining 39.3%, with lone person households at 32.7% and group households comprising 6.1%.
+The median household size is 2.3 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households